 Tutors can access curriculum packets here.
 (If you have difficulty accessing the curriculum, please contact a staff member to let them know.)

 Something came up and I can't tutor at my scheduled time.
 What do I do?

 Just like for our students, life sometimes gets in the way.
 We understand if something comes up and you are unavailable to tutor at the time you have scheduled.

 HOWEVER, we ask that you try to stick to the days and times you scheduled as much as possible.
 This consistency is critical to the success of our students who are already reluctant to try these new methods of tutoring.

-Due to limited staffing resources, we only update our schedule once a week.
 If you need to make a change for the FOLLOWING week, please submit your changes by the Thursday prior.